 The utility area is functional but also a pleasant space in the home.
 The design and materials compliment those found in the kitchen area.

 On this side we have the appliances under a quality wooden worktop, with extra storage space available above the sink via the shelf.
 The wall units hide the boiler housing out of sight.

 Storage, storage and more storage

-On the opposite side of the sink we have 3 pairs of double doors finished with a thick wooden top.
-These units with the double door full-height unit offer a huge amount of easily accessible storage.
-Using double doors mean that when they are open they do not take up too much space which would block access from the door.
+On the opposite side of the sink we have three pairs of double doors finished with a thick wooden top.
+These units, along with the double door full-height unit, offer a huge amount of easily accessible storage.
+Using double doors means that when they are open they do not take up too much space or block access from the door.
 We also built a clothes airer to make use of the space above the units.